This post has been updated for recipe, content and photography since it’s original publication in 2015.

 - Toasted Walnuts

 Brussels sprouts are like mini cabbages (which is why I chose them for this brussel sprout slaw).
-When raw, they’re not as pungent as they are when cooked and they just need to be thinly sliced (either in the food processor or with a mandoline or good chef’s knife) to take on the consistency of a slaw.
+When raw, they’re not as pungent as they are when cooked and only need to be thinly sliced (either in the food processor or with a mandoline or good chef’s knife) to to make the brussel sprout slaw.

-Granny Smith Apples are generally more tart than sweet and will hold their shape without turning brown immediately, plus the dressing has an acid in it which prevents oxidation.
+Granny Smith Apples are generally more tart than sweet and will hold their shape without turning brown immediately, plus the dressing has an acid in it which helps to prevent oxidation.

 Fennel is very crunchy and has an anise flavor (licorice).
-I’m usually not fond of licorice, but in this salad it’s not an overpowering flavor, and you’ll only use half a bulb of fennel.
-Note, if you use the food processor to slice the fennel, you’ll likely get a few slices that look like large, thin discs.
+I’m usually not fond of licorice as candy, but this crunchy, vibrant veg is ideal in the slaw.
+This recipe only uses half a bulb of fennel.
+Note: if you use the food processor to slice the fennel, you’ll likely get a few slices that look like large, thin discs.
 Use a knife to turn those discs into matchstick sized pieces to better blend with the slaw.

 Walnuts are a natural pairing with apples and brussels sprouts, so they fit right into this hearty shaved brussel sprouts salad.
 You’ll want to toast the nuts until they’re fragrant and have taken on some color.
 Toasting will deepen the flavor and enhance the crunch.